 Tswalu Kalahari is a passion for the Oppenheimer family.

-The original reserve was created as a hunting property by Stephen Boler, a British businessman, who bought up 35 farms, totalling some 88,000 hectares.
+The original reserve was created as a hunting property by Stephen Boler, a British businessman, who bought up 35 farms.
 Stephen and Nicky Oppenheimer met only once but instantly recognised each other’s love and respect for the southern Kalahari.
 When Stephen tragically died, his will specified that Tswalu was to be offered first to Nicky.

 The family took ownership in 1998.
 Hunting stopped overnight and the land given back to itself.
 Breeding programmes for rare and endangered species, such as roan and sable antelope, were developed.
 Academic researchers were invited in.

 Further neighbouring farms have been gradually acquired and transformed, adding more habitats, more of the spectacular Korannaberg mountains, more diversity.
 Countless buildings have been demolished and removed.
 And everywhere, the grasses have returned.